Your New Aquatots Swimming Lessons

 - In the pool – Let's not forget that all of our pools are treated with Chlorine which is understood to deactivate the virus within 15 seconds, leaving the pool one of the safer areas to be with hands staying sanitised for all the time you are in the water.

 At times where distance is not possible in the pool and where parents may need assistance, our teachers will be wearing a clear mask to provide additional protection.
-We are also recommending that all adults wear a face covering whilst moving around the building and in the changing rooms especially ,that they can remove before entering the pool.
+We also request that all adults wear a face covering whilst moving around the building and in the changing rooms especially ,that they can remove before entering the pool.

 All Aquatots Teachers and pool assistants have been provided with a comprehensive return to swimming training programme and have both the skills and the knowledge to manage your return to the pool and ensure that it's easy, safe and enjoyable.